telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources.md

 ---
 title: Report shared resources
-page_title: Report shared resources
+page_title: Sharing resources within the Web Report Designer
-description: Add and reference shared resources like images and data in the Web Report Designer
+description: "Learn how to add and reference shared resources like images and data in the Web Report Designer."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources
 tags: resources,Assets Manager,sharing
 published: True
 position: 5
 ---

-# Report shared resources
+# Shared Resources in the Web Report Designer

 Reports often need external resources to display and reference to achieve the desired outcome.
 These include any images that are used as branding or backgrounds, data files like CSV or JSON or shape data,